Maidenhead in Berkshire, England, United Kingdom — Northwestern Europe (the British Isles)

 Topics.
 This historical marker is listed in this topic list: Entertainment.
 A significant historical year for this entry is 1955.

 Location.
 51° 31.389′ N, 0° 43.025′ W. Marker is in Maidenhead, England, in Berkshire.
-Marker is on High Street.
+It is on High Street.
 Touch for map.
 Marker is at or near this postal address: 2 High St, Maidenhead, England SL6 1QJ, United Kingdom.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Chapel Arches (a few steps from this marker); Royal Stag (a few steps from this marker); Prize Pig (within shouting distance of this marker); Maidenhead Town Centre (about 90 meters away, measured in a direct line); The Greyhound Inn (approx. 0.3 kilometers away); York Road Football Ground (approx. 0.3 kilometers away); Maidenhead Bridge (approx. one kilometer away); Maidenhead Floods 1947 (approx. one kilometer away).
+At least 8 other markers are within walking distance of this marker: Chapel Arches (a few steps from this marker); Royal Stag (a few steps from this marker); Prize Pig (within shouting distance of this marker); Maidenhead Town Centre (about 90 meters away, measured in a direct line); The Greyhound Inn (approx. 0.3 kilometers away); York Road Football Ground (approx. 0.3 kilometers away); Maidenhead Bridge (approx. one kilometer away); Maidenhead Floods 1947 (approx. one kilometer away).
 Touch for a list and map of all markers in Maidenhead.